duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

 ~~~

 Another approach is to keep top as much as he can (until bottom reaches bottom).
-When element is bigget than page, user needs to scrol down to the bottom to see
+When element is bigger than page, user needs to scroll down to the bottom to see
 bottom of the element.

 <iframe width="100%" height="300" src="//jsfiddle.net/duleorlovic/ffbnr62f/8/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>